Skip to main content

 The Quality Enforcement Layer (QEL) is the feature that changes how agent coding feels.
 Every agentic task runs through a five-step verification pass: the agent checks its own output against the original spec, runs incremental compile gates, and sweeps for structural issues before it can mark anything complete.
 This is not an optional mode.
 It is how the agent works.

-BYOLLM covers 10+ provider presets: Ollama, LM Studio, llama.cpp, LocalAI, and more for local inference, plus OpenAI, Groq, Together AI, OpenRouter, and Azure OpenAI for cloud.
+BYOLLM covers 10+ provider presets: Ollama, LM Studio, llama.cpp, LocalAI, and more for local inference, plus OpenAI, Anthropic, Groq, Together AI, and OpenRouter for cloud.
 Switch models per conversation.
 No tier gating you out of Claude or GPT-5.

 Air-gap mode enforces nine layers of network egress blocking, verifiable at the OS level.
 Permission modes are Ask, Plan, and Act.